[HISTORY: Adopted by the Village Board of the Village of Kronenwetter 4-14-2015 by Ord. No. 15-01. Amendments noted where applicable.]

 The provisions of this subsection shall not apply to the designation of a public depository of public funds.

-The Ethics Board shall consist of five members.
-The membership of the Ethics Board shall consist of four citizens and one Board member.
-The Village attorney shall furnish the Board any legal assistance necessary to carry out its functions.
+The Ethics Board shall consist of six members.
+The membership of the Ethics Board shall consist of five citizens, not currently serving in any other public office in the Village or as an employee of the Village, and one Board member, excluding the Village President, who shall serve as a nonvoting ex officio member.
+Members shall serve without compensation.
+The Village Attorney shall furnish the Board any legal assistance necessary to carry out its functions.

-Ethics Board members shall be appointed by the President, subject to confirmation by the Board.
+Ethics Board members shall be appointed by the Village President and approved by a unanimous vote of all the members of the Village Board present.
 Initial terms of office shall be one citizen shall be appointed for two years, one citizen will be appointed for one year, and two citizens will be appointed for three years.
-Thereafter all terms shall be three years.
+Thereafter, all terms shall be three years.
 Terms begin May 1 of the respective year.
 Each year the President will appoint the Board member following the election.

 The Ethics Board shall elect its own Chair and Vice Chair and shall develop written rules of procedure which shall be submitted to the Board for approval.
 Any changes to written rules and procedures shall be submitted to the Board for approval on an annual basis.